Preveal Data Report · Q1–Q2 2026 · The Hidden Data Issue

 For much of the past decade, a highly visible mode of online emotional engagement was definitional.
 People searched to understand what they were feeling, trying to assign language to internal experience.
 Queries such as "what is anxiety," "doomscrolling meaning," and "sense of doom definition" reflected a strong explanatory orientation in emotional search behaviour.

-That mode is giving way to something different.
-The 2026 data appears to show a directional pattern across all four phenomena studied: definition queries are declining while coping, symptom, and relational queries are rising.
+That mode appears to be giving way to something different.
+The 2026 data is consistent with a directional pattern across all four phenomena studied: definition queries appear to be declining while coping, body signal, and relational queries are rising.
 People appear to be asking less about what these feelings are.
 They are asking how to live with them, and increasingly whether other people feel them too.

 📖 Definition